-A number of important programs and services are based in the Counseling Center (CC).
-The center, located in the Michael A. Callahan Building, second floor, has a staff of psychologists and counselors who provide confidential short term services to the Bentley student community.
-A psychiatrist is available several hours each week for students working with psychologists in the Counseling Center.
+The center, located on the second floor of the Callahan Building, has a staff of psychologists and doctoral interns who provide confidential short term individual and group therapy to the Bentley student community.
+Therapists at the Counseling Center see students for a range of adjustment, stress, and mental health related issues.
+Psychiatric services are available for students working with therapists in the Counseling Center.